Sébastien Ogier: M-Sport Ford (2017–2018)

-Return to Citroën (2019)
+2019

 On 28 September 2018, it was announced that Ogier and Ingrassia will rejoin the Citroën World Rally Team for the 2019 season.
 This will mark the return of the six-time world champions to the French manufacturer after seven years.
 Ogier claimed his sixth consecutive win at Monte Carlo, which also marked the 100th world rally success for Citroën.
 After an early retirement in Sweden, he won at Mexico and climbed to the podium at the next three rounds.

+But despite claiming another victory at Turkey, Ogier had been unhappy with his car during the season.
+At Spain, he failed to defend his title.
+After leading on the opening stage, his C3 WRC crawled throughout the morning loop after losing hydraulics.
+Ogier finished eighth in the rally, and with Ott Tänak securing his maiden WRC title by finishing second with a power stage victory, the Frenchman's title chances were effectively over.

-Although winning in Germany, and gaining second place in Spain, Ogier had been unhappy with his car during the season.
-On 30 November he told Autosport he planned to leave Citroën for Toyota with a year left on his contract.
+On 30 November 2019, Ogier told Autosport he planned to leave Citroën for Toyota with a year left on his contract.
 He blamed mixed results in the latter half of the season on slow development, a lack of performance, and a lack of communication in the team.
 Citroën responded by immediately withdrawing from the WRC from the date of Ogier's departure.

 Toyota Gazoo Racing (2020–)

+2020

 Amid speculations and statements about his retirement from the sport, Ogier signed for Toyota for the 2020 season, with an option for 2021.
 The six-time world champion claimed second place at his home town event of Monte Carlo, and claimed the podium four further times during a shortened seven event championship.
 Contender Elfyn Evans took the lead for most of the season, but skidded on ice at the final event at the Monza race track, with only two stages still to go.
 Evans waved Ogier's car to slow down at the same corner where his car had floundered off the road.
 Ogier later remarked that this action saved his car from a similar incident.
 Ogier and co-driver Ingrassia lifted their seventh world titles at this event.
 Former teammate Jari-Matti Latvala became Team Principal at Toyota in 2021.

+2021

 In 2021, Ogier picked up an option on his contract, but announced plans to retire at the end of the season.
 He began the season as the six-time defending winner in Monte Carlo.
 He started off the season with a seventh victory in Monte Carlo, which was also his 50th career victory.
 Next month, however, he had a poor showing in the snowy stages of the 2021 Arctic Rally Finland, including a crash near the end of stage eight cost him almost 10 minutes.
 He claimed wins at Croatia, Italy, Kenya and Monza, and finished third at Portugal and Greece, earning his eighth title over teammate Elfyn Evans.